nicsure/Altair64/readme.txt

 There is an odd "Object reference not set to an instance of an object" error that pops up when opening the main UI in the designer.
 Not sure why that happens but it doesn't seem to cause any issues, just ignore it.

-A brief demo of this application is on my YouTube channel https://www.youtube.com/watch?v=GLT6EjQuxTs
+A brief demo of this application is on my YouTube channel, although this is somewhat outof date now. https://www.youtube.com/watch?v=GLT6EjQuxTs

+When messing with cassette audio and trying to load in audio data, I have found that setting the hysteresis to a higher value than the default tends to work better.
+Around 55% for me seems optimal, YMMV.

+The core 8080 C++ code doesn't use any Windows APIs (I think) so it should be portable to other platforms easily enough.
+The 8080 code is static and thus only capable of emulating a single CPU.
+Objectification for multiple instances is something I am planning, but frankly, I don't see much use case for that.